The Finance Podcast Launch Checklist: Everything You Need Before Going Live

 Launch is not the goal.
 Launch is the starting point.

-After go-live, the operational focus shifts to three things: episode consistency, guest pipeline management, and measuring business impact.
+After you go live, the operational focus shifts to three things: episode consistency, guest pipeline management, and measuring business impact.
 The shows that build audiences in B2B finance succeed because episode 47 is as well-produced as episode 1, and the host keeps showing up.

 If you’re running an interview-format show, your guest pipeline needs to stay ahead of your publishing calendar by at least four to six weeks at all times.
 Running dry on confirmed guests is one of the most common reasons finance podcasts go on “hiatus” and never return.